sidra-shaikh-99/Instamart-clone-project/README.md

 ## 🧰 Tech Stack

-* HTML
-* CSS
+* Flutter
-* JavaScript
+* Dart

 ## 🎯 Purpose

-This project was built to strengthen front-end development skills and understand the core logic behind e-commerce applications such as product handling, cart management, and user interaction.
+This project was built to strengthen Flutter development skills and understand the core logic behind e-commerce applications such as product handling, cart management, and user interaction.

 ## 👩‍💻 Author